Pierre Bonnard: Early career – the Nabis

-Bonnard received pressure from a different direction to continue painting.
-While he had received his license to practice law in 1888, he failed in the examination for entering the official registry of lawyers.
-Art was his only option.
-After the summer holidays, he joined with his friends from the Academy Julien to form Les Nabis, an informal group of artists with different styles and philosophies but common artistic ambitions.
-As he later wrote, Bonnard was entirely unaware of the impressionist painters, or of Gauguin and other new painters.
+Although Bonnard had received his license to practice law in 1888, he failed in the examination for entering the official registry of lawyers.
+After the summer holidays, he joined with his friends from the Academy Julian to form Les Nabis, an informal group of artists with different styles and philosophies but common artistic ambitions.
+Bonnard was then entirely unaware of the Impressionist painters, or of Gauguin and other new painters.
 His friend Paul Sérusier showed him a painting on a wooden cigar box he made after visiting Paul Gauguin at Pont-Aven, using patches of pure color in the style of Gauguin.
-In 1890, Denis, at age twenty, formalized the doctrine in which a painting was considered "a surface plane covered with colors assembled in a certain order."
+In 1890, Maurice Denis, at age twenty, formalized the doctrine in which a painting was considered "a surface plane covered with colors assembled in a certain order".

 Some of the Nabis had highly religious, philosophical or mystical approaches to their paintings, but Bonnard remained more cheerful and unaffiliated.
-The painter-writer Aurelien Lugné-Poe, who shared a studio at 28 rue Pigalle with Bonnard and Vuillard, wrote later, "Pierre Bonnard was the humorist among us; his nonchalant gaiety, and humor expressed in his productions, of which the decorative spirit always preserved a sort of satire, from which he later departed."
+The painter-writer Aurelien Lugné-Poe, who shared a studio at 28 rue Pigalle with Bonnard and Vuillard, later wrote: "Pierre Bonnard was the humorist among us; his nonchalant gaiety, and humor expressed in his productions, of which the decorative spirit always preserved a sort of satire, from which he later departed."

-In 1891, he met Toulouse-Lautrec and, in December 1891, showed his work at the annual exhibition of the Société des Artistes Indépendants.
+In 1891, Bonnard met Toulouse-Lautrec and, in December 1891, showed his work at the annual exhibition of the Société des Artistes Indépendants.
 In the same year, Bonnard also began an association with La Revue Blanche, for which he and Édouard Vuillard designed a frontispiece.
-In March 1891, his work was displayed with the work of the other Nabis at the Le Barc de Boutteville.
+In March 1891, his work was displayed with the work of the other Nabis at the gallery Le Barc de Boutteville.